Adverse Possession Claims

 What does adverse possession mean?

 - Has the person seeking ownership of the land acknowledged the original owner's ownership?
 For example, has the "new" owner been negotiating to buy the piece of land?
-Again, this is likely to be fatal.
-Different rules apply as to the length of occupation is needed depending on whether the land is registered or not.
+Again, depending on how the offer has been put this may be fatal;

-- Has the land been fenced off?
+- Has the land been fenced off or hedges laid?;

 Representative cases include:

 - Acted for owners of an ultra high value terraced property in central London.
 Poor quality conveyancing plans and vague definition of the size of the garden led to issues as to where the boundary line existed.
-Extensive researches carried out by Fleet into old conveyancing documents and obtaining evidence from previous owners and individuals who had visited the property and the garden enabled Fleet to show the boundary line was where our clients claimed.
-Although the area of garden in dispute was small due to the property's location, the additional area substantially increased its value.
+Extensive researches carried out by Fleet Law into old conveyancing documents and obtaining evidence from previous owners and individuals who had visited the property and the garden enabled Fleet Law to show the boundary line where our clients claimed.
+Although the area of garden in dispute was small due to the property's location, the additional area substantially increased its value;

-See also our FAQ's on Adverse Posession
+See also our FAQ's on Adverse Possession